rastersoft/dbuilder/README.md

 ## About the author ##

-This proof of concept has been created by:
+This library has been created by:

 Sergio Costas Rodriguez (raster@rastersoft.com) http://www.rastersoft.com